 CGC Stock’s Future Looks Bright

-One of the best stocks I’ve written about in my entire career is Canopy Growth Corp (NYSE:CGC).
+One of the best stocks I’ve written about in my entire career is Canopy Growth Corp (NASDAQ:CGC).
 When I first wrote about Canopy Growth stock back in late 2016, it was trading around $8.00 per share.
 Within three years, it had risen by more than 600%, hitting highs of more than $48.00.

 But since reaching those highs, CGC stock has had a more up-and-down progression.